Canadian Community Health Survey - Annual Component (CCHS)

 For details on data accuracy measures and response rates, please refer to the Mode Study and User Guide documents.
 To obtain a copy of this documentation, contact Client Services (613-951-1746; fax: 613-951-0792; email@example.com).

-- List of documentation available - Rapid Response on Food Skills (part 2) - mechanical skills and food conceptualization, January-February 2013
+- List of documentation available - Rapid Response on Tanning Equipment Use and Laser Beam Exposure, March-June 2014

-Data on food skills are available from the rapid response component of the Canadian Community Health Survey - Annual Component.
+Data on tanning equipment use and laser beam exposure are available from the rapid response component of the Canadian Community Health Survey - Annual Component.

 - Date modified: